Lit-97/aihairsalon/README.md

 # Salon Luxe – Next.js Project

-This project is a modern redesign of the Salon Luxe website, created to showcase my growth as a web developer.
-The original Salon Luxe site was my first website project.
-With this new version, I wanted to highlight my improved skills and create a fully interactive, visually appealing site.
+Salon Luxe is a modern, beautifully designed next-gen website for a luxury hair salon.
+Created to emphasize both visual sophistication and robust technical capabilities, this site showcases my growth as a front-end developer with Next.js and modern design tools.

 ## Table of contents